WelbornGroup/Documentation/REU_Workflow.md

 You should download and open this file in VMD to make sure it looks okay with no obvious errors

 ## Minimize
-First create a key file named the same as your carbohydrate and parameter files (i.e. `galactose.key`)
+First create a key file with the same name as your carbohydrate and parameter files (i.e. `galactose.key`)

 ```
 integrator nose-hoover